GoPlausible/falcon-signatures-js/falcon-algo-sdk/README.md

 - Internet connection for TestNet access
 - Manual funding step at https://bank.testnet.algorand.network/
 - Approximately 2-3 minutes to complete
+- Reuses `standard-account.json` and `falcon-protected-account.json` between runs; delete them to regenerate fresh accounts/keys.
+- Uses BigInt-safe JSON serialization so you can inspect the saved files directly.
+- Builds a transaction group (one real payment + dummy zero-amount txns) to ensure enough pool bytes for the Falcon LogicSig arguments.

 #### Generated Files